BrianInGermany/oldcardgames/assets/pdf/molotov_cheatsheet.md

 # Molotov Jass Cheat Sheet
 ## Setup
 With a 36 card deck (6-A), shuffle and divide the deck equally between each player, dealing out in groups of three cards.
-- With three players 4x3 each.
-- With four players 3x3 each.
-- With five players, remove the 6 of bells/diamonds and then deal 4+3 each.
+- With three players 4x3 each, with four players 3x3, with five players, remove the 6 of bells/diamonds and then deal 4+3 each, with six players 3x2 cards each.

 ## Trump
 At the beginning of the game, there is no trump.
 The first card that cannot follow suit becomes the trump suit.